lkilcommons/geospacepy-lite/README.md

 ### TERRESTRIAL_SPHERICAL ###

-Calculations for positions and measurements on the earth and in near-earth space.

 * Coordinate transformations for earth centered inertial (ECI) and earth centered earth fixed (ECEF) coordinate frames
 * Coordinate transformations for geographic latitudes/longitudes assuming a spherical earth